 Bayard Advertising Agency, Inc.

 Louis Naviasky has overseen the agency’s development and growth from its typesetting roots to a creative and interactive media force in several vertical markets.
 Louis directs US and International operations with branches in 12 states, and key partnerships in Europe, Asia, and Latin America.
-Louis also leads the agencies internal investment and acquisition strategies, currently focused on developing new area of business capability in emerging digital and social channels.
+Louis also leads the agency's internal investment and acquisition strategies, currently focused on developing new area of business capability in emerging digital and social channels.